ICB-DCM/pyABC/doc/sampler.rst

 as network communication becomes prohibitive at this point.

-The Redis based sampler cab require slightly more effort in setting up than the Dask based sampler, but has fewer constraints regarding simulation function runtime.
+The Redis based sampler can require slightly more effort in setting up than the Dask based sampler, but has fewer constraints regarding simulation function runtime.
 The Dask sampler is in turn better suited to handle worker failures and unexpected execution host terminations.